thomasstrassmann/dacapo/README.md

 * improved navigation with a back button in the UI at the bottom, as well as a "go to the top" bottom on infinite scroll pages.
 This is especially helpful on mobile devices
 * responsive design on all devices which are larger than 300px
 * accessibility guidelines were taken care off as presented by the lighthouse report further down the documentation.
+* JSON web tokens to store the authenticated user in the local storage
 * a search function within the list views of instruments and wanted
 * Users also get feedback on all CRUD operations and functions with bootstrap alerts
 * contacting sellers and seekers via mail